Beauty, Kentucky: Development

 Himlerville became a lively community of industrious Hungarian immigrants.
 More than 200 homes were built, as well as, many businesses to supply the coal mine and the town's residents.
 A railroad was constructed, along with a bridge over the Tug River to transport supplies, lumber and coal in and out of Himlerville.
 A bank was established, as well as schools, churches, and a town hall for community gatherings.

 Himlerville had its own water reservoir and power station that gave electricity thus life to the town; it even had its own newspaper which was printed in both English and Hungarian.
 During the 1920s, Himlerville was a very progressive town with many thriving businesses to accommodate its unique population.

 As Coal Age described, "Stock in the company is sold only to Hungarians, native or naturalized.
 One of the bylaws of the company provides, however, that no stockholder may seek employment with the company until he has undertaken naturalization as an American Citizen.
 According to Martin Himler, president of the company, no stockholder in the company has yet arrived in America without a firm resolution to become an American citizen as promptly as the laws will permit."

 Demise

-In 1928, Himlerville Coal Company went bankrupt due to a devastating flood and Martin Himler left, leaving behind a mansion on the hill and his dream of an all Hungarian community.
+In 1928, Himler Coal Company went bankrupt due to a devastating flood and Martin Himler left, leaving behind a mansion on the hill and his dream of an all Hungarian community.
 Most of the residents soon followed, never to return.
-Later on, the name of the town was changed to Beauty and very little remains of this once exclusive Hungarian community in the mountains of Eastern Kentucky.
+In 1929, the name of the town was changed to Beauty and very little remains of this once exclusive Hungarian community in the mountains of Eastern Kentucky.

 The Martin Himler House was listed on the National Register of Historic Places in 1991.